Last Updated on March 8, 2023 by Sam

 Before you set off, it’s important to note that you actually want to drive to Hellesylt.
 From Hellesylt you can then take your car on the ferry to Geiranger – the second stop on your Norway fjord itinerary.

 It should take around 6 hours to drive from Bergen to Hellesylt, but this involves taking a car ferry from Ytre Oppedal to Lavik around an hour and a half into the journey.
 At times these ferries run as often as every 20 minutes and so there’s no need to book in advance.
-Click here to see the timetable for the crossing.

 Make sure you arrive to Hellesylt with enough time to explore the village briefly before your ferry.
 The main thing to see is the waterfall known as Hellesyltfossen, which can be viewed from the bridge near the ferry terminal.
 If you have the time you can go for a longer walk to the top of the waterfall and to Sunnylven Church afterwards.

 The ferry between Hellesylt and Geiranger is one of the best ways to see Geirangerfjord – a UNESCO World Heritage Site renowned as one of the best fjords in Norway and one of the most beautiful in the whole world!
+This trip is definitely a highlight of your one week in West Norway itinerary

 Make sure to take advantage of the outside viewing deck for brilliant views of the fjord scenery, from towering mountains to numerous waterfalls – including the ‘the Suitor’ and the famous ‘Seven Sisters Falls‘.
 The journey lasts approximately one hour, but fortunately if it’s too cold there is an indoor seating area which also has nice views.